algobulls/algobulls_help_site/docs/member/faq.md

 ### iv.
 How can I use a virtual trading strategy in live trading?
 If you are happy with the strategy after its virtual trading results you can begin real money trading by simply switching to Live Mode.

-The backtested/Paper traded strategy will be added to your <a href="https://help.algobulls.com/member/my-strategies.html">My Strategies</a> section where you can simply switch them to **Live Trading** from the toggle button.
+The backtested/Paper traded strategy will be added to your [My Strategies](https://help.algobulls.com/member/my-strategies.html) section where you can simply switch them to **Live Trading** from the toggle button.
 The strategy will be added to your portfolio in **Live Mode**.
 Start the strategy to begin trading!

 ## 9. Live Reports:

 ### i.
 Where can I find my profit & loss reports?
-The <a href="https://help.algobulls.com/member/Books/pnl.html">P&L Book</a> shows the Profit and Loss of your trades in your account.
+The [P&L Book](https://help.algobulls.com/member/Books/pnl.html) shows the Profit and Loss of your trades in your account.
 All trades/orders in your account are updated real-time as and when the transactions take place.
-You can filter your activities using filters such as Strategies, Instrument and Date range. <a href="https://app.algobulls.com/book/pl">View P&L Book</a>
+You can filter your activities using filters such as Strategies, Instrument and Date range.
+[View P&L Book](https://app.algobulls.com/book/pl)

 ### ii.
 Where can I see charges applied on my account?
-The <a href="https://help.algobulls.com/member/Books/fundbook.html">Fund Book</a> section shows all of the charges that have been applied to your account.
+The [Fund Book](https://help.algobulls.com/member/Books/fundbook.html) section shows all of the charges that have been applied to your account.
 Your most recent charges are displayed first, followed by earlier charges farther down the page.
-You can select your transactions by category and/or examine your transactions within a date range to gain a better understanding. <a href="https://app.algobulls.com/book/fund">Visit Fund Book</a>
+You can select your transactions by category and/or examine your transactions within a date range to gain a better understanding.
+[Visit Fund Book](https://app.algobulls.com/book/fund)

 ### iii.
 Where can I see the trades made on my account?
-The <a href="https://help.algobulls.com/member/Books/tradebook.html">Trade Book</a> displays chosen strategy activities in your account.
+The [Trade Book](https://help.algobulls.com/member/Books/tradebook.html) displays chosen strategy activities in your account.
 All strategies executed in your account are updated real-time as and when the transactions take place.
-You can filter your activities using filters such as Strategies, Instrument and Date range. <a href="https://app.algobulls.com/book/trade">Visit Trade Book</a>
+You can filter your activities using filters such as Strategies, Instrument and Date range.
+[Visit Trade Book](https://app.algobulls.com/book/trade)

 ## 10. My Strategies:

 ### i.
 What are My Strategies?
 The My Strategies page displays a list of all your strategies that you may set as Real Trading (Live Mode) or Virtual Trading (Backtesting/Paper Trading).
-You can add and manage all the strategies from the My Strategies page. <a href="https://help.algobulls.com/member/my-strategies.html">Know more</a>
+You can add and manage all the strategies from the My Strategies page.
+[Know more](https://help.algobulls.com/member/my-strategies.html)

 ### ii.
 How to add a strategy from my strategies?
-To add strategy from the My Strategies section, click the Add strategy button and choose from the <a href="https://app.algobulls.com/marketplace/category/retail">Retail</a>, <a href="https://app.algobulls.com/marketplace/category/premium">Premium</a> and <a href="https://app.algobulls.com/marketplace/category/hni">HNI</a> marketplace.
+To add strategy from the My Strategies section, click the Add strategy button and choose from the [Retail](https://app.algobulls.com/marketplace/category/retail), [Premium](https://app.algobulls.com/marketplace/category/premium) and [HNI](https://app.algobulls.com/marketplace/category/hni) marketplace.
 Once you choose your marketplace, select the strategy of your choice and click execute.
-In this way you can add the strategy to your <a href="https://app.algobulls.com/manage-strategies">My Strategies</a> and Portfolio page.
+In this way you can add the strategy to your [My Strategies](https://app.algobulls.com/manage-strategies) and Portfolio page.

 ### iii.
 How to add or remove strategies from Live & Virtual Trading mode?
 To begin trading in live markets, switch the Live Trading toggle button ON and add a strategy.
 If you want to remove the strategy from the live markets, use the same toggle button to do so.
-To begin Virtual Trading (Backtesting/Paper Trading),add the strategy using the Virtual Trading button and disable it to remove the strategy from virtual trading. <a href="https://help.algobulls.com/member/my-strategies.html">Know more</a>
+To begin Virtual Trading (Backtesting/Paper Trading),add the strategy using the Virtual Trading button and disable it to remove the strategy from virtual trading.[Know more][https://help.algobulls.com/member/my-strategies.html]